kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // Complete means that the interceptors has either fully or partially completed the
     // eviction process, which may have resulted in target eviction (e.g. pod termination).
-    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "Complete" )
+    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "Complete"

-// Pod-specific status that is populated during pod eviction. type PodEvictionStatus struct {
-    // The number of unsuccessful attempts to evict the referenced pod via the API-initiated eviction,
+    // FailedEvictions tracks the number of unsuccessful attempts to evict the referenced pod via
-    // e.g. due to a PodDisruptionBudget.
+	// the API-initiated eviction, e.g. due to a PodDisruptionBudget.
-    // This is set by the eviction controller after all the interceptors have completed.
-    // The minimum value is 0, and subsequent updates can only increase it.
-    // +required
-    FailedAPIEvictionCounter int32 `json:"failedAPIEvictionCounter" protobuf:"varint,1,opt,name=failedAPIEvictionCounter"`
-}
+    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "FailedEvictions" )

 ```